camdorazio/cryptocurrency/README.md

-# Cryptocurrency - A small view into the world of Ethereum ("ETH")
+# Cryptocurrency - A Small View Into the World of Ethereum ("ETH")

 By: Camillo D'Orazio, Collin Holben, Justin John, Todd Shevlin - November 2020